HamzaAhmedSheikh/GH_README/README.md

 ### 📌 Quarter 4 - Class 3

-The resources for today's class:
+The resources for today’s class:

-We had covered these topics in class:
+We covered the following topics in class:

 * **Advanced Prompting Strategies**
 * **Best Practices for Effective Prompts**